ythonnart/vim-codegentemplate/README.md

 vim-codegentemplate : useful scripts for code generation from templates
 =======================================================================

-Vim-codegentemplate template files are files of any type which contain embedded perl code for generation of more complex files.
+Codegen template files are files of any type which contain embedded perl code for generation of more complex files.
 XML-like annotations indicate the sections of Perl code in the original file format.